ballerina-platform/module-ballerinax-mssql/docs/spec/spec.md

 #
 # + host - Hostname of the MSSQL server
 # + user - If the MSSQL server is secured, the username
-# + password - The password associated with the username
+# + password - The password of the MSSQL server for the provided username
 # + database - The name of the database
-# + port - Port of the MSSQL server
+# + port - Port number of the MSSQL server
 # + instance - Instance name of the MSSQL server
 # + options - MSSQL database connection options
 # + connectionPool - The `sql:ConnectionPool` to be used for the connection.
 If there is no
-#                    `connectionPool` provided, the global connection pool (shared by all
-#                    clients) will be used
+#                    `connectionPool` provided, the global connection pool (shared by all clients) will be used
 # + return - An `sql:Error` if the client creation fails
 public isolated function init(string host = "localhost", string? user = (),
         string? password = (), string? database = (), int port = 1433, string instance = "",